Rudeus-Greyrat-00/General-purpose-GameDev-Dialogue-System/README.md

 Index:
 1. What is GPGD Dialogue System
 2. How to include the libraries in your games
-3. How to use in your games
+3. How to use it in your games

    3.1 - Dialogue structure and components meaning